hivesolutions/cameo-android/README.md

 # [Cameo Android](http://cameo-android.hive.pt/)

-The android version of the Cameo framework.
+The Android version of the Cameo framework.